smart-data-models/dataModel.Agrifood/AgriProductType/doc/spec.md

 ```
 </details>
 ## Example payloads
-#### AgriProductType NGSI V2 key-values Example
+#### AgriProductType NGSI-v2 key-values Example
-Here is an example of a AgriProductType in JSON format as key-values.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+Here is an example of a AgriProductType in JSON-LD format as key-values.
+This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:AgriProductType:398aa5f4-6a81-4dea-9f85-e9869441a257",